MachineLemonade/docs/docs/ee-installation-gke.md

 ## 5. Configure Helm with your GKE Cluster
 Helm is a package manager for Kubernetes.
 It allows you to easily deploy complex Kubernetes applications.
 You'll use helm to install and manage the Astronomer platform.
 Learn more about helm [here](https://helm.sh/).
 ### Create a Kubernetes Namespace
+Create a namespace to host the core Astronomer Platform.
+If you are running through a standard installation, each Airflow deployment you provision will be created in a seperate namespace that our platform will provision for you, this initial namespace will just contain the core Astronomer platform.

 ```
 $ kubectl create namespace <my-namespace>
 ```